ristomcgehee/lyncser/README.md

 ## Future Plans
 - Use something like OAuth PKCE so the program does not need to access the client secret.
-- A file can never be fully deleted